micahgodbolt/micahgodbolt.com/src/posts/2018/whats-right-with-css-in-js.md

 });
 ```

-See it in action in [this Codepen](https://codepen.io/micahgodbolt/pen/dederq).
+See it in action in [this CodePen](https://codepen.io/micahgodbolt/pen/dederq).

 ### Context Switching

 Some of the css-in-js examples that Brad pointed to in fact DID have context switching issues in that...well there was no switching!
 It was just a single file of business logic, markup and styles.
 This really doesn't have anything to do with css-in-js though, it's just an enhanced version of inline styles, which have their place and time.
 We don't know if this code is simply a prototype, or actually something in production.

-Regardless of your opinion of inline styles, css-in-js doesn't mean our concerns can't be seperated.
-In Fabric our styles are always written in seperate files.
+Regardless of your opinion of inline styles, css-in-js doesn't mean our concerns can't be separated.
+In Fabric our styles are always written in separate files.
 And if you understand Sass, you will have little trouble reading our css-in-js styles.
 Here's a quick sample from our [SearchBox Styles file](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/office-ui-fabric-react/src/components/SearchBox/SearchBox.styles.tsx#L13).

 ```js
 root: [